 She also held responsibility for coordinating the Scottish Executive’s Women Entrepreneur Women Managers programme delivered by CEIS and Glasgow’s LDCs.

-Gemma Gillespie, Finance Manager
+Gemma Gillespie, Finance and Corporate Services Manager

 ACMA, CGMA, LLB (Hons)

-Terri Colman, Finance Administrator
+Terri Colman, Financial Administrator

 Terri joined CEIS Corporate Service department in April 2006.
 She has many years’ experience in finance and accountancy both within the third sector and also the private sector.
 Terri provides financial and administrative services to the entire CEIS group of companies ensuring accurate, efficient and effective financial operations.
 Her responsibilities include dealing with VAT, HMRC and direct communication with bankers.
 She adheres to the guidelines, timescales and deadlines required by these organisations.